 This course introduces the administration of long-term care facilities and services.
 Emphasis is placed on nursing home care, home health care, hospice, skilled nursing facilities, and other long-term care services.
-Upon completion, students should be able to administer state and national standards and regulations as they apply to long-term care.
+Upon completion, students should be able to distinguish between the different long-term care offerings, criteria for use, and benefits of the patient, resident, and participant.

 Prerequisites: HMT 110 must pass with a grade of C or higher.
+Corequisites: None.